AndyClifton/andyclifton.github.io/_posts/2020-09-01-building-successful-networks.md

 I've been involved with setting up and running common-interest professional networks for over a decade.
 I've made my fair share of mistakes, and in this article I set out some of the lessons I've learned as a participant and a leader.

-{% include image.html url="/images/2020/09/alina-grubnyak-ZiQkhI7417A-unsplash.jpg" caption='Networks connect many people and organisations to leverage their members skills.
+{% include image.html image-url="/images/2020/09/alina-grubnyak-ZiQkhI7417A-unsplash.jpg" shadow=true caption='Networks connect many people and organisations to leverage their members skills.
 Photo by <a href="https://unsplash.com/@alinnnaaaa">Alina Grubnyak</a> on <a ref="https://unsplash.com">Unsplash</a>.' alt="Photo by Alina Grubnyak" %}

 ## It's not about you
 This should be obvious, but... be sure that your decision to set up a network is driven by the needs of the members or those that it is intended to help, not by your own ego.